 Where’s the fun in that? 😑

-Taskade gives you the power of keyboard shortcuts that speed up the outlining process and let you format your workflows in a blink:
+Taskade gives you the power of keyboard shortcuts that speed up the outlining process and supercharge your workflow in a blink.
+You can format tasks, edit Project blocks, add headings/subheadings, or insert Add-ons using a simple keyboard command.

 ⚡️ The Benefits of Using Outlining Software